abhirathb/abhirathb.github.io/index.markdown

 I'm **Abhirath Batra**, working as an Engineer in **Azure Networking at Microsoft**, and currently struggling to write an about page.

-I'v worked on a random assortment of things including research problems in Computational Biology to Data science and Engineering at a startup solving for data driven Drug-Target Discovery.
+I'v worked on an assortment of things including research problems in Computational Biology to Data science and Engineering at a startup solving for data driven Drug-Target Discovery.

 Now, I work at Azure Networking, running internal services that plug into the networking infrastructure of Microsoft's massive cloud service.